circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 #### Configuring Your Environment to Use the CircleCI Platform and Orbs

-To configure your environment to use CircleCI and Orbs, perform the following steps:
+To configure your environment to use CircleCI and orbs, perform the following steps:

 1) Use CircleCI version 2.1 at the top of your `.circleci/config.yml` file.